Upcoming at Faith This Week

 Bishop Rickel has been busy making videos for the Diocese of Olympia!!
 Please take a few minutes and watch this latest pep talk from our bishop—this far into the pandemic, God knows we can use all the encouragement we can get.

 Thank you to everyone who has continued to honor their financial commitments!
 If your economic situation has changed as a result of the virus, please let me know.
 I may be able to help with a bill.
 On that note, the Diocese has set up an online payment option for each church in the diocese.
 No one is required to use it, but I put it out as another way to make a donation.
 Here’s the link: https://resources.ecww.org/give-parish/faith-poulsbo If you prefer, you can always mail in your checks to: Faith Episcopal Church at PO Box 1362; Poulsbo, 98370

 The Season After Pentecost is the longest in the Church year.
 Each year, we have the option of choosing whether we will follow Track 1 or Track 2 for our Old Testament scripture reading.
 Track 1 is a semi-continuous telling of some of our Old Testament stories, and Track 2 is scripture that somehow ties in with the rest of the lection appointed for that Sunday.
 We have been alternating tracks at Faith, and this year, we are back to Track 1.
 So,

-Our Readings for Proper 21 (the Seventeenth Sunday after Pentecost) are:
+Our Readings for Proper 25 (the Twenty First Sunday after Pentecost) are:

 Dial by your location: +1 669 900 9128